HL7/cqf-measures/input/pages/data-model-standards-landscape.md

 module and CQL enable the representation of data requirements for quality measures and decision support artifacts.
-4.  **Promote data-related profiles.** When it becomes necessary to define a data-related profile at the measurement-specific level (in DEQM or HEDIS for example), steps should be taken to promote that profile to the broadest consensus group possible.
+4.  **Promote data-related profiles.** When it becomes necessary to define a data-related profile at the measurement-specific level (in Measure Content IG for example), steps should be taken to promote that profile to the broadest consensus group possible.

 In addition to _what_ data is reported, use cases frequently require the